GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/AA0_Reality/Pluribus_TV_Show_Reality.md

 Apple QuckTime video format ".mov"

 The intro seemed AI in how it played to the audience.
 Toxic fans of Breaking Bad / Saul that the February 15, 2025 WGA preaching about social media behaviors.

+I have no idea if this is a joke, some clip from some other Vince Gilligan show or whatnot.
+That said...

+1. Singing for ritual
+2. People talking about the weather and such. verbal conversation instead of mind to mind silence.
+3. People ready in places in advance of arrivals and other on-time coordination like you see at opening of Episode Two withe motorbike sharing.
+And arrival bathroom / rebirth to Pirate Lady in ABQ.
+4. Travel between continents via air seems a dramatic hive mind theme, also in contrast to train for energy savings / older contrast.
+5. I'm not expert on the animal in the ritual circle gathering.
+But it is held like a child.
+"A baby goat, regardless of gender, is called a kid, a term derived from Old Norse meaning "young goat," which eventually also came to refer to human children due to the similar playful and curious nature"